rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 !!!
 Note

-    While there is nothing technically wrong with creating a file or directory with a space in it, it is generally a "best practice" to avoid this and replace any space with an underscore.
+    While nothing is technically wrong with creating a file or directory with a space, it is generally a "best practice" to avoid this and replace any space with an underscore.

 !!!
 Note

-    The **.** at the beginning of the file name only serves to hide it from a simple `ls`.
+    The **.** at the beginning of the file name only hides it from a simple `ls`.

 Examples of file extension agreements: